All Tutorials/Hidden Triple

 • Look for three digits limited to the same three cells

-• Use systematic checking to find them
+• Use systematic digit-by-digit checking to find them

 Latest Sudoku Articles